AY2526S1-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-This project was built upon the [_AddressBook-Level3 (AB3)_](https://github.com/nus-cs2103-AY2526S1/tp) codebase provided by the National University of Singapore’s **CS2103T Software Engineering** module.
+This project was built upon the [_AddressBook-Level3 (AB3)_](https://github.com/nus-cs2103-AY2526S1/tp) codebase provided by the National University of Singapore's **CS2103T Software Engineering** module.

+Several AI coding tools were also used (eg: Claude Code, ChatGPT) to help the teams move fast and debug issues.
 ---

 ## **Setting up, getting started**